Web3secNews/blog/src/content/blog/Account Abstraction .md

 - Account contract (and its associated `Account Factory` contract)
 - Paymaster

 The **_UserOperation_** is an ABI-encoded structure.
 It describes the transaction executed by the user.
-They are not allowed to access any information that alter like current blocktime , number, hash.
-They are only allowed to access data related to sender address.
+They are not allowed to access any information that alters like current blocktime, number, or hash.
+They are only allowed to access data related to the sender's address.
 They are pseudo-transaction objects that express a user's intent.

-Below data is from Ethereum organization with the source code availability)
+The below data is from the Ethereum organization with the source code availability)

 <table><tbody><tr><td colspan="1" rowspan="1"><p><code>sender</code></p></td><td colspan="1" rowspan="1"><p><code>address</code></p></td><td colspan="1" rowspan="1"><p>The account making the operation</p></td></tr><tr><td colspan="1" rowspan="1"><p><code>nonce</code></p></td><td colspan="1" rowspan="1"><p><code>uint256</code></p></td><td colspan="1" rowspan="1"><p>Anti-replay parameter (see “Semi-abstracted Nonce Support” )</p></td></tr><tr><td colspan="1" rowspan="1"><p><code>initCode</code></p></td><td colspan="1" rowspan="1"><p><code>bytes</code></p></td><td colspan="1" rowspan="1"><p>The initCode of the account (needed if and only if the account is not yet on-chain and needs to be created)</p></td></tr><tr><td colspan="1" rowspan="1"><p><code>callData</code></p></td><td colspan="1" rowspan="1"><p><code>bytes</code></p></td><td colspan="1" rowspan="1"><p>The data to pass to the <code>sender</code> during the main execution call</p></td></tr><tr><td colspan="1" rowspan="1"><p><code>callGasLimit</code></p></td><td colspan="1" rowspan="1"><p><code>uint256</code></p></td><td colspan="1" rowspan="1"><p>The amount of gas to allocate the main execution call</p></td></tr><tr><td colspan="1" rowspan="1"><p><code>verificationGasLimit</code></p></td><td colspan="1" rowspan="1"><p><code>uint256</code></p></td><td colspan="1" rowspan="1"><p>The amount of gas to allocate for the verification step</p></td></tr><tr><td colspan="1" rowspan="1"><p><code>preVerificationGas</code></p></td><td colspan="1" rowspan="1"><p><code>uint256</code></p></td><td colspan="1" rowspan="1"><p>The amount of gas to pay for to compensate the bundler for pre-verification execution, calldata and any gas overhead that can’t be tracked on-chain</p></td></tr><tr><td colspan="1" rowspan="1"><p><code>maxFeePerGas</code></p></td><td colspan="1" rowspan="1"><p><code>uint256</code></p></td><td colspan="1" rowspan="1"><p>Maximum fee per gas (similar to <a target="_blank" rel="noopener noreferrer nofollow" href="https://eips.ethereum.org/EIPS/eip-1559" style="pointer-events: none">EIP-1559</a> <code>max_fee_per_gas</code>)</p></td></tr><tr><td colspan="1" rowspan="1"><p><code>maxPriorityFeePerGas</code></p></td><td colspan="1" rowspan="1"><p><code>uint256</code></p></td><td colspan="1" rowspan="1"><p>Maximum priority fee per gas (similar to EIP-1559 <code>max_priority_fee_per_gas</code>)</p></td></tr><tr><td colspan="1" rowspan="1"><p><code>paymasterAndData</code></p></td><td colspan="1" rowspan="1"><p><code>bytes</code></p></td><td colspan="1" rowspan="1"><p>Address of paymaster sponsoring the transaction, followed by extra data to send to the paymaster (empty for self-sponsored transaction)</p></td></tr><tr><td colspan="1" rowspan="1"><p><code>signature</code></p></td><td colspan="1" rowspan="1"><p><code>bytes</code></p></td><td colspan="1" rowspan="1"><p>Data passed into the account along with the nonce during the verification step</p></td></tr></tbody></table>

 ![pasted image 0](https://images.ctfassets.net/v0qht4wq59vi/6daqeWjFnsiM0c7M7HyjiG/b9fa0c9fda61d27616318bdb0217d198/pasted_image_0.png align="left")

-The **_Bundler_** is a block builder that bundles multiple UserOperation from the separate UserOperation mempool and sends the bundle to the `Entrypoint` contract, Not all blockbuilders on the network are bundlers.
+The **_Bundler_** is a block builder that bundles multiple UserOperation from the separate UserOperation mempool and sends the bundle to the `Entrypoint` contract, Not all block builders on the network are bundlers.

 Simulation Rationale

-In order to add a UserOperation into the mempool and then later to the bundel, we need to "stimulate" its validation to make sure it is valid, and that it is capable o playing for its own execution . in addition , we need to verify that the same will hold true when executed on-chain.
-A useroperation is not allowed to access any information that might change between simulation and execution, such as current blocktime , number, hash, etc. There are 3 special contracts that interact with the account: the factory (initcode) that deploys the contract , the paymaster that can pay or the gas, and signature aggregator
+In order to add a UserOperation into the mempool and then later to the bundle, we need to "stimulate" its validation to make sure it is valid, and that it is capable of playing for its own execution. in addition, we need to verify that the same will hold true when executed on-chain.
+A user operation is not allowed to access any information that might change between simulation and execution, such as current block time, number, hash, etc. There are 3 special contracts that interact with the account: the factory (init code) that deploys the contract, the paymaster that can pay for the gas, and the signature aggregator

-(**_The Highlighted address is a ERC 4337 transaction Bundler_**)
+(**_The Highlighted address is an ERC 4337 transaction Bundler_**)

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1696269568240/cf7eb8f5-1cbb-4c93-a295-2021d499c7e5.png align="center")